mac-cain13/daemonizable-command/README.md

 `composer require wrep/daemonizable-command`

-*Note that if you use Symfony 2.1 or lower you need to use version 1.0.* of this bundle, version 1.1.* is compatible with Symfony 2.2+.*
+_Note that Symfony 2.1 and lower is only compatible with version 1.0.* of this bundle, starting version 1.1 it's only compatible with Symfony 2.2 and higher._

 ## How to use?
 Just create a Symfony2 command that extends from `EndlessCommand` and off you go.
 Here is a minimal example: